state-alchemists/zrb/docs/getting-started.md

   <img src="_images/emoji/file_cabinet.png"/>
   <p>
     <sub>
-      Put related Tasks under the same Group for better discoverability.
+      We put related Tasks under the same Group for better discoverability.
     </sub>
   </p>
 </div>

-Hierarchically speaking, you can think of Task Groups as directories and Tasks as files.
+Using Group, we can put several related tasks under the same category.
+You can think of Groups as directories/folders.

-That means that a Task Group might contain:

-- Other Task Groups
-- One or more Tasks

 ```
 zrb
-├── base64
+├── base64            # group
-│   ├── decode
+│   ├── decode        # task (zrb base64 decode)
-│   └── encode
+│   └── encode        # task (zrb base64 encode)
-├── devtool
+├── devtool           # group
-│   ├── install
+│   └── install       # sub-group
-│   │   ├── aws
+│       ├── aws       # task (zrb devtool install aws)
-│   │   ├── docker
+│       ├── docker    # task (zrb devtool install docker)
-│   │   ├── gcloud
+│       ├── gcloud    # task (zrb devtool install gcloud)
-│   │   ├── ...
-│   │   └── zsh
-├── env
-│   └── get
-├── eval
-├── explain
-│   ├── dry-principle
-│   ├── kiss-principle
-│   ├── solid-principle
 │       ├── ...
-│   └── zen-of-python
+│       └── zsh       # task (zrb devtool install zsh)
-├── git
 ├── ...
-└── watch-changes
+└── watch-changes     # task (zrb watch-changes)
 ```

-When you type `zrb` in your terminal, you will see top-level Tasks and Task Groups.
-You can then type the sub Task Group or the sub Task until you find what you need.
+When you type `zrb` in your terminal, you will see top-level Tasks and Groups.
+You can then type the Sub-Group/Task name until you find what you need.

 Let's try it.